GcSimo/unipd_lessons/guide/golang.md

 The program above prints the correct message, despite the fact that the ``main`` and the anonymous function have different execution stacks.
 This works because the anonymous function can access to the outer scope and the go runtime understand that ``msg`` variable is declared in the ``main`` and used in the anonymous function.
 The problem is that both threads use the same variable and create a race condition.
 The solution for this problem is to pass the ``msg`` by value to the anonymous function as a parameter.

-Always pass by value all data nedeed to go routines.
+Always pass by value all data nedeed to goroutines.
 ```go
 func main() {
 	msg := "Message"